How To Actually Calm Down (Part 1) - The Biology of Stress

 In this environment, learning to calm down can feel beyond our reach.
 And yet overcoming stress, anxiety, and overwhelm has never been more crucial.

-In order to weather the storm of an uncertain world, we need resilience.
+To weather the storm of an uncertain world, we need resilience.
 And the bedrock of resilience?
 Is learning to become calm.

 So we decided to dive into what it takes to actually calm down.

-Welcome to your Ultimate Guide to Overcome Stress, Anxiety & Overwhelm
+Your Ultimate Guide to Overcome Stress, Anxiety & Overwhelm

 In this 3-part series you’ll discover:

-• why becoming calm is so important; plus
+- why becoming calm is so important

-You may want to bookmark these posts so you can return to them again and again.
 We’ll cover as much ground as possible.
 But remember our posts can’t substitute professional help or medical advice.

 Let’s dive in.